DoctorLaugh/Lesson-3_1/Hello world.md

 I do not know what is "Teftelka"!

-But i have to type it.
+But I have to type it.